Manufacturer catalog

 Sources: HumAngle on the improvised ISWAP Grad launcher

-This profile is a normalized catalog facet for a clandestine insurgent workshop network rather than a formal company.
-No reliable headquarters, ownership, or official website could be sourced, and no rights-clear reusable builder image was verified during this task.
+The public record describes a clandestine insurgent workshop network rather than a registered company.
+No reliable headquarters, ownership structure, official website, or rights-clear reusable manufacturer image was verified during this task.

 Category